Topic 2: Variables and Constants

 • Class: Created by the programmer

-Two types of memory locations can be declared: variables and named constants:
+There are two types of memory locations that can be declared:

-1. Variables are memory locations whose values can change during runtime (when the program is running).
+1. Variables are memory locations whose values can change during runtime.
 The initial value is optional but recommended.
 If a variable is not initialized, it contains the previous value of that memory location, which may be the wrong type (called a garbage value).

-2. Named constants are memory locations whose values cannot change during program execution.
-It should be initialized with the value they will hold for the duration of the program.
-The const keyword indicates that the memory location is a named constant (value cannot be changed during runtime).
+2. Named Constants are memory locations whose values cannot change during program execution.
+They should be initialized with the value they will hold for the duration of the program.
+The const keyword indicates that the memory location is a named constant.
 The initialization is mandatory.
-A Literal is an actual value.

 Advantages of using constants:

-• Make the program more self-documenting (meaningful words in place of numbers)
+• Makes the program more self-documenting (meaningful words in place of numbers)

 • Value cannot be inadvertently changed during runtime